vzeizer/DSA_ChatGPT_SentimentAnalysis/README.md

 ### Boxen plot of the text length by source

-The following figure shows a boxen plot of the text length discriminated by the source of Twitter posting, from which one can clearly notice that...
+The following figure shows a boxen plot of the text length discriminated by the source of Twitter posting, from which one can clearly notice that the distributions are indeed similar for Twittes posted in IPhone, Android, and Web Apps.

 ![logo](images/19_textlen_boxen_source.png)